-I obtained my Ph.
-D in law at the University of Grenoble (France).
+I hold a Ph.
+D in law from the University of Grenoble (France).
 My thesis deals with out-of-court dispute resolution and intellectual property.
-Previously, I had devoted my master’s thesis to the extra-judicial settlement of copyright disputes.

 I taught the legal aspects of domain names and domain name system governance at Montpellier 1 University for several years.
-Subsequently, I taught for two years at Hong Kong Polytechnic University (PolyU Faculty of Business): contract law, torts, and legal aspects of e-commerce.
+Subsequently, I held a teaching fellow position at the Hong Kong Polytechnic University (PolyU Faculty of Business), where I taught contract law, torts, and legal aspects of e-commerce.
 I obtained two certificates for teaching at university, one of which is dedicated to blended learning.

 - Comité Français de l’Arbitrage (CFA)